Are you an expat living in Germany? Find out all about the different routes to German citizenship and how to become a citizen of Germany.

 - By right of soil: if you are born in Germany.

 Citizenship by birth in Germany

 If you’re born in Germany, you will often automatically get German citizenship.
-This is called ‘by right of soil’.
+This is by right of soil.

-If neither parent is German, there are some important additional requirements.
+If neither parent is German, there are some important additional requirements for children born from 1 January 2000.
 The child can only get German citizenship if, at the time of birth, at least one parent:

-- had been living in Germany for at least eight years
+- Has been living in Germany for at least eight years

 Citizenship by descent in Germany

 Citizenship by descent refers to the by right of blood circumstance.